openlibhums/memory-alpha/content/support/guides/workflow-author.md

 The **Author information** page is where you fill in the relevant information about a submission’s author(s).
 The person submitting will be automatically added as an author.

 To add more authors to a submission, you can either search the journal's author list for existing authors, search by ORCID or add another author manually.
-To add more authors to a submission, you can either search the journal's author list for existing authors, search by ORCID or add another author manually.

 - Adding authors through **Add author from search**
     - This lets you search the journal's database of authors by using their email address or ORCID.
 You cannot search using a name or institution.
-    - This lets you search the journal's database of authors by using their email address or ORCID.
-You cannot search using a name or institution.
     - If a matching record is found, they will be added as a co-author.
 If not, you will be notified that no account has been found.

     ![" "](../images/workflow/author-submission-author-search.png)

-If the search of the journal's author list or ORCID search are successful, author details will be added automatically.
-You can still make edits, by clicking on **Edit author details**.
-When an author already has an account with the journal or another journal under the press, this submission will be linked to their existing record.

 If the search of the journal's author list or ORCID search are successful, author details will be added automatically.
 You can still make edits, by clicking on **Edit author details**.
 When an author already has an account with the journal or another journal under the press, this submission will be linked to their existing record.